wbcode/ham/README.md

 * Still needs cleaning from lua code.
 * Make it easier to configure.
 * Make it module based
+* Replace Configparser to something that don't kill comments in config file.
 * Documentation
+* Name the python gateway to something 1337 c001...